-This course is open only by arrangement with the Dean of the Mark Skousen School of Business.
+PREREQUISITES: GU299 AND APPROVAL OF THE DEAN This course is open only by arrangement with the Dean of the Mark Skousen School of Business.
 Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.

-BUS491 PROCUREMENT AND CONTRACT MANAGEMENT CAPSTONE
+BUS491 PROCUREMENT AND Contract management capstone

-Gain an understanding on the value and importance of leadership development in successful contracting (buying/selling) and acquisition organizations.
+PREREQUISITES: COMPLETION OF THE PROGRAM CORE COURSES Gain an understanding on the value and importance of leadership development in successful contracting (buying/selling) and acquisition organizations.
 Through realistic scenario-based learning, students will discuss and practice the development of sound business solutions as a valued strategic and expert business advisor.
 Students will learn to analyze complex contracting situations with emphasis on critical thinking, problem solving, research and risk reduction.
 Exercises and a case study are designed to contribute real solutions on real contracting and acquisition problems.
+3 CREDITS